 - If, during the process, no resolution is reached and the reviewer opts to publish their review, we highly recommend that you reply publicly.
 This shows to your audience that your brand listens to and cares about its customers.

 - It should be noted that a brand should not aim for a completely perfect 5-star average rating, as brands of all sizes and capacities will receive critical reviews.
-Furthermore, consumers are incredibly adverse to perfect average ratings as it does not demonstrate a constructive, balanced review. presence, appearing as 'suspicious.'
-In contrast, when a consumer sees a mix of positive and negative reviews for a high-rated product or service, they become more trusting of that brand.
+Furthermore, consumers are incredibly adverse to perfect average ratings as it does not demonstrate a constructive, balanced review.
+Some consumers may indeed find a perfect 5-star average to be suspicious.
+In contrast, when a consumer sees a mix of positive and negative reviews for a high-rated product or service, they often trust the rating more.

-- Instead of using the Review Mediation Service as a tool to 'block' negative reviews, the tool should be used as an 'escalation level,' in attempting to resolve the reviewer's pain points in improving their experience and opinion of the brand.
+- Instead of using the Review Mediation Service as a tool to 'block' negative reviews, the tool should be used as an escalation tool, to try to resolve the reviewer's criticism and improve their experience and opinion of the brand and/or product.

 This article outlines what to do if a reviewer decides to publish their original review.